 Our calculation of the liability associated with the benefits described in this report was performed for the purpose of satisfying the requirements of GASB Statement Nos.
 67 and 68.
+The Net Pension Liability is not an appropriate measure for measuring the sufficiency of plan assets to cover the estimated cost of settling the employer's benefit obligation.
+The Net Pension Liability is not an appropriate measure for assessing the need for or amount of future employer contributions.
 The calculation of the plan's liability for this report may not be applicable for funding purposes of the plan.
 A calculation of the plan's liability for purposes other than satisfying the requirements of GASB Statement Nos.
 67 and 68 may produce significantly different results.
 This report may be provided to parties other than the System only in its entirety and only with the permission of the Retirement Board.
+GRS is not responsible for unauthorized use of this report.

 This report is based upon information, furnished to us by Retirement System staff, concerning retirement and ancillary benefits, active members, deferred vested members, retirees and beneficiaries, and financial data.
 If your understanding of this information is different, please let us know.
-This information was checked for internal consistency, but it was not otherwise audited.
+This information was checked for internal consistency, but it was not audited.